-Crop Sensor: The Canon EOS Rebel T2i/550D was my first DSLR purchase when it first came out (now discontinued).
-I now own the Canon 600D T3i because I like the tilt out screen and the manual audio controls.
-The Canon 650D T4i (now discontinued) and the Canon 700D T5i are very similar to the T3i in terms of image quality but the main difference is these two offer auto focus in movie mode (doesn’t work that well) and a touch screen interface.
+Crop Sensor: I now own the Canon 600D T3i because I like the tilt out screen and the manual audio controls (I started with the Canon T2i).
+The Canon 700D T5i is very similar to the T3i in terms of image quality but the main difference is these two offer auto focus in movie mode (doesn’t work that well) and a touch screen interface.

-I would recommend the Canon 60D if you want to change the aperture quickly with one finger on the jog wheel and a bit more weather protection.
+I would recommend the Canon 70D if you want to change the aperture quickly with one finger on the jog wheel and a bit more weather protection.
+The 70D also has some advanced auto focus for video, but I have not tested it yet.

-If you need even more of a weather resistant APS-C camera than the Rebel line and the 60D, then the Canon 7D is the camera for you, it pretty much has the same picture quality for video and stills as the T2i.
-However the Canon 7D is due for an update any month now.
+If you need even more of a weather resistant APS-C camera than the Rebel line and the 70D, then the Canon 7D is the camera for you.
+However the Canon 7D is due for an update any month now or perhaps the 70D is it’s replacement.

-The T2i, T3i, T4i, 7D and 60D all have pretty much the exact same APS-C crop sensor within the body.
-Which means they all offer the exact same image quality, however they offer many different features which may or may not be important to you.
+The T2i, T3i, T4i, T5i, 7D and 60D all have pretty much the exact same APS-C crop sensor within the body.
+The 70D is the only APS-C body that has a new sensor which has better high ISO performance.
+Besides the 70D they all offer the exact same image quality, however they offer many different features which may or may not be important to you.
 To find out the differences in features watch my comparison videos below.

 Full Frame Sensor: The Canon 5D Mark III is an amazing low light machine, this camera can pretty much see in the dark.
 I have shot many times at ISO 6400 and was just blown away how good the image looks.
 Also since I love taking photos as well, the new auto focus system is amazing.
 I’m finding my success rate of in-focus stills has gone way up with the Mark III.